 This technique is especially useful for creating soft edges or for blending images into backgrounds in a more natural way.
 If you need to adjust the mask later, you can easily edit the mask shape or adjust its opacity.

-Also Read This: Removing Shadows from an Image
+Also Read This: Simple Steps to Mirror an Image on Epson Printers

 Adjusting and Fine-Tuning Cropped Images